ericsizemore/utility/backward-compatibility.md

 ### Branches

 Branches in this project's Git repository are private implementation details.
-For example, I delete branches for versions of PHPUnit Coverage Check that are no longer supported.
+For example, I delete branches for versions of Utility that are no longer supported.
 In general:

 * The `master` branch will contain the currently released major version (and `<minor>` or `<patch>` versions that fall under it).
 * Previous major versions will be under a `<major>.x` branch.